hakobtt/rotated_detection_few_shot/README.md

 ```

 - install mmcv-full.
-I recommend using pytorch 1.11.0 and installing mmcv-full with openmim so you don't have to wait for it to be built
+It's recommend using pytorch 1.11.0 and installing mmcv-full with openmim so you don't have to wait for it to be built
 ```shell
 pip install openmim
 mim install mmcv-full==1.4.8
 ```

-(Sorry for not including those in setup.py)

-You might still need to install several other dependencies.

 ---